-When we talk about transactions, HOLTROP S.L.P has been conceived from its inception as a Firm oriented towards the assessment of businesses, with a special focus on international transactions, mainly acquisitions of other businesses.
-In the majority of operations in which we have participated, we have represented foreign buyers, although the tendency in the recent years has been to advise national buyers and sellers.
+When we talk about transactions, HOLTROP S.L.P.
+Transaction & Business Law has been conceived from its beginning as a business advisory oriented Firm, with special focus on international transactions, mainly company acquisitions.
+In most of the operations in which we advise, we represent foreign buyers, although the trend of the last years has increasingly been to represent both national buyers and sellers.

-The first transaction in the renewable sector was in 2001, year from which Piet Holtrop became committed to APPA as a collaborating partner, and since 2009 our firm sponsored the Study of the Macroeconomic Impact of Renewable Energies in Spain.
+The first transaction in the renewable sector was in 2001, year from which Piet Holtrop became committed to APPA as a collaborating partner.
+Our firm sponsors the Study of the Macroeconomic Impact of Renewable Energies in Spain since 2009.
 Since then, we have intervened in several tens of operations and transactions involving renewable assets.
 Generally, our advisory work has been related to transactions with international elements, and although the food and renewable sectors stand out, it has not been limited to companies in these areas.
 The Fashion sector is another one where we have intervened in some main operations.
 We can count with some big Fashion companies among our customers and we have assessed in the opening of the Flagship stores of those companies in Spain.
 Finally, it is worth mentioning our participation in different platforms in the line of transactions with citizen participation, such as Ecrowd or Firmeza Solar and the advice for the project of Crowdfunding Citizen Energy.

 We believe in specialisation because we want to excel in everything we do.
 Limiting ourselves to a few regulated sectors, with very specific dynamics, we have placed ourselves in a market niche where we have managed to become highly competitive.